jcddsj01/x-men-szpc/README.md

 * HTML: Used to structure and define page content, including headings, paragraphs, lists and images.
 * CSS: Used to style the elements of the page, defining colors, sizes, fonts and layout, providing a visually appealing appearance.
 * JavaScript: Used to add interactivity to the page, allowing the user to select characters and display information dynamically.
-* Google Fonts: Used to access and apply custom fonts to page texts, improving stylization and readability.
+* [Google Fonts](https://fonts.google.com/): Used to access and apply custom fonts to page texts, improving stylization and readability.
-* TinyJPG and TinyPNG: The website used is an online tool that compresses JPEG and PNG images without losing much quality.
+* [TinyJPG](https://tinyjpg.com/) e [TinyPNG](https://tinypng.com/): The website used is an online tool that compresses JPEG and PNG images without losing much quality.
 It reduces the size of image files using efficient compression algorithms.

 Project deployment on GitHub Pages: [Explore the project by clicking here.](https://jcddsj01.github.io/x-men-szpc/)